Kloudless/kloudless-java/README.md

 }
 ```

-#### Autopagination of ResourceList
+#### ResourceList Auto-pagination

-The `ResourceList` class also supports autopagination to allow you to iterate over all resources.
+The `ResourceList` class also supports auto-pagination to allow you to iterate over all resources.
 The example below shows how to use the `ResourceList` `Iterator`.

 ```java